neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 demands of production without the complexity and costs of hardware accelerators.

 Simply put, DeepSparse gives you the performance of GPUs and the simplicity of software:
-- Flexible Deployment: Run consistently across cloud, data center, and edge with any hardware provider from Intel to AMD to ARM
+- Flexible Deployments: Run consistently across cloud, data center, and edge with any hardware provider from Intel to AMD to ARM
 - Near-Infinite Scalability: Scale vertically from 1 to 192 cores, out with standard Kubernetes, or fully-abstracted with Serverless
-- Ease of Integration: Clean APIs for integrating your model into an application and monitoring it in production
+- Easy Integration: Clean APIs for integrating your model into an application and monitoring it in production

 **[Start your 90 day Free Trial](https://neuralmagic.com/deepsparse-free-trial/?utm_campaign=free_trial&utm_source=ultralytics_github).**